At TotalMSK Gua Sha or IASTM is typically used to treat:-

 In many respects, IASTM is a modern take on the ancient technique of Gua Sha, and there are various adaptions, tools and protocols.
 Some of these styles of treatment have been patented or trademarked, such as Graston Technique ®.
 Unlike, Gua Sha most IASTM techniques are not purely applied along meridian lines, though often along the kinetic chain.
 IASTM techniques are aimed primarily at treating Musculoskeletal (MSK) related ailments, rather than fevers, colds etc. IASTM.
 Practitioners also use specially shaped tools, made from surgical grade stainless steel, plastic or other materials.
 The practitioner then uses the device with a lubricant to target affected treatment area.
 The tool is then used to apply a form of deep tissue friction massage to the treatment area.
 Variations of technique involve utilising the method to work structures in weight bearing and non-weight bearing positions and passively or actively.
 In Gua Sha, practitioners are looking to produce the appearance of 'sha', whereas 'sha' may or may not appear with an IASTM treatment.
 However, sometimes IASTM treatment can create some bruising especially when treating acute or chronic tissues.
 IASTM is commonly used to treat soft tissues, such as muscles, tendons, ligaments and fascia and tissues which are exhibiting chronic inflammation, degeneration or fibrosis.

 Terry, the founder of TotalMSK, is currently the only practitioner in the organisation qualified in the use of Gua Sha and IASTM techniques.
 He became interested in the methods after sustaining a previously misdiagnosed injury.
 The injury was impacting his ability to run, leaving him with two stark choices, quit running or undergo invasive medical procedures.
 In the end, Terry treated himself using a combination of his anatomy and advanced soft tissue knowledge.
 He is still distance running ten years post initial injury and without issues.
 He based his treatment on aspects of advanced Remedial massage and deep friction techniques.
 Modern Instrument Assisted Soft Tissue Mobilisation (IASTM) has a lineage from Gua Sha and Advanced Remedial Massage Techniques.
 Hence, Terry was interested in learning the original ancient Chinese technique of Gua Sha.
-He had already trained extensively in Advanced Sports and Remedial Massage Techniques.
+He had already trained extensively in Sports Massage Therapy and Advanced Remedial Massage Techniques.
 Terry has successfully treated elite level athletes with acute sports injuries with Gua Sha / IASTM Techniques.
 He has also successfully managed post-operative scar tissue, both old and relatively new, under medical guidance.